-It’s been seven years since Le Tour last visited the skit resort in the shadow of Mont Blanc.
+It’s been seven years since Le Tour last visited the ski resort in the shadow of Mont Blanc.
 The finish climb kicks in hard after moving through Saint-Gervais.
-The first kilometres goes up an unforgiving 12.9% before the route continues to climb at double digits for 1.7 kilometres.
+The first kilometres go up an unforgiving 12.9% before the route continues to climb at double digits for 1.7 kilometres.
 In fact this section is called the Côte de Amerands.
-The route then levels out for a bit, only to continue vertical again for 7.2 kilometres at 7.7%.
+The route then levels out for a bit, only to return to climb for 7.2 kilometres at 7.7%.

-The stage winner in Saint-Gervais Mont Blanc succeeds Thierry Claveyrolat (1990), Rolf Jaermann (1992), and Romain Bardet (2016).
-The Frechman attacked seven years ago from the lead group with 3 kilometres to go.
+The stage winner in Saint-Gervais Mont-Blanc succeeds Thierry Claveyrolat (1990), Rolf Jaermann (1992), and Romain Bardet (2016).
+The Frenchman attacked seven years ago from the lead group with 3 kilometres to go.
 In rainy conditions, he soloed to triumph and the second place on GC behind Chris Froome.
 Which was – two days later – also his spot on the final podium.

 Ride the route yourself?
 Download GPX stage 15 2023 Tour de France.